rramessur/rramessur/README.md

 ## Hi there 👋 I'm a Corneal Ophthalmologist with an interest in Clinical Informatics and AI.
 I am currently working on uncertainty estimation in Vision Language Models.
+If you are working in this space, feel free to get in touch 😊

 <!--
 **rramessur/rramessur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.